Gummy (singer)

-Park Ji-yeon (born April 8, 1981), better known by her stage name Gummy, is a South Korean singer.
+Park Ji-yeon (born April 8, 1981), known professionally as Gummy, is a South Korean singer.
 She debuted in 2003 with the album Like Them and has since become known for her soundtrack appearances.

 Career

 2003–2009: Debut and breakthrough success

 Gummy debuted in 2003 with the album Like Them.
 Her title track "Memory Loss" (기억상실) brought her success and recognition and led Gummy to win the Bonsang at the 19th Golden Disk Awards.
 The same year, Gummy earned the Mobile Popularity Award for "Memory Loss" at the 2004 Mnet Km Music Festival.
 However, she suffered vocal nodules between the first and second albums.

 She released her fourth album titled Comfort on March 12, 2008, which marked her first released in three years.
 The lead single "I'm Sorry" (미안해요) features T.O.P from Big Bang.
 A week after its release, the song peaked within the top five spots on various digital charts.